paolomaccallini-hub/PathFindeR/README.md

 ### KEGG pathways

 The top-ten KEGG pathways with a significant overlap from over-representation analysis are plotted with the enzymes from the disease module highlighted in red.
-Plotting are available in the file section of this repo.
+Plots are available in the file section of this repo.
 I've included one of them below.

 <img width="1072" height="895" alt="hsa03013 Disease_ORA" src="https://github.com/user-attachments/assets/b5038f0f-36b1-4309-8b2d-87ff7a2ca573" />